-The journey by train from Tanjung Malim to Butterworth Railway Station, near Penang Island, is scheduled to between 3 hours 02 minutes and 3 hours 47 minutes depending upon which train service you take.
+The journey by train from Tanjung Malim to Butterworth Railway Station, near Penang Island, is scheduled to take around 3 hours.
 From Butterworth Railway Station you can reach Penang Island either by taking the inexpensive ferry service or one of two road bridges from the mainland across to the Island.

-There is currently 1 direct train service a day from Tanjung Malim to Butterworth Railway Station near Penang which can book online.
+There are currently 6 direct train services a day from Tanjung Malim to Butterworth Railway Station near Penang which can book online.

 Use the Search Box below to buy your train tickets from Tanjung Malim to Penang.